 How do these windows stack up based on materials and durability?

 Overall, both windows are made to be highly durable, strong, and a long-lasting solution for your window replacement.

 Marvin Essential vs. Renewal by Andersen: What can you customize on the windows?

-While the material and durability of a window are some of the most important qualities to consider, the look and feel of your new windows are just as important.
+While the material and durability of a window are some of the most essential qualities to consider, the look and feel of your new windows are just as important.

-Here we will look at what you can customize on the Marvin Essential and Renewal by Andersen window so that you can better understand if either of these windows can give you the look you want.
+Here we will look at what you can customize on the Marvin Essential and Renewal by Andersen window to understand better whether either can give you the look you want.

-Renewal by Andersen windows are available in six different window types as well as specialty-shaped windows.
-The difference between the two is that Marvin offers a round top as a separate window from custom shapes, however, RBA allows for this shape as well.
+Renewal by Andersen windows is available in six different window types and specialty-shaped windows.
+The difference is that Marvin offers a round top as a separate window from custom shapes.
+However, RBA allows for this shape as well.
 So, both collections offer the same window types and shapes.

 Window finish and color

 The exterior of the Marvin Essential frame is available in six different colors ranging from light to dark and even forest green.

 The option for custom color is unavailable, so if you want to customize the color of the window, you will have to paint it yourself, which comes with risks to the quality and longevity of the finish.